 Our Analysis and Test Results

-We originally purchased this pant in our "American" size 2, but it was way too snug.
-We returned it and tried a size 4 (our regular Lululemon size), and it fit much better, though still trim.
-If you want these on the loose side to fit a base layer underneath them, you may have to go up two sizes.
+We originally purchased this pant in our lead tester's "American" size 2, but it was way too snug.
+We returned it and tried a size 4 (our regular Lululemon size), and it fits much better, though still trim.
+If you want these on the loose side to squeeze a base layer underneath them, you may have to go up two sizes.

-Comfort & Mobility
+Comfort and Mobility

-The cut on this pant is on the trim side, which always concerns us with a pair of hiking pants.
-We wonder if we are still going to be able to high-step and scramble with ease in a pair of "skinny" pants.
-We needn't have worried with the Gamma LTs.
+The cut on these pants is on the trim side, which always concerns us with a pair of hiking pants.
+We wonder if we are still going to be able to high-step and scramble with ease in "skinny" pants.
+We needn't have worried about the Gamma LTs.

 The softshell material is highly abrasion resistant, and the pant has impeccable construction details.
 The zippers are laminated, and the seams are all double stitched.
 We didn't have any durability issues arise during our testing period, and found little to no complaints in online reviews either.

 The Arc'teryx Gamma LT is a sleek pair of hiking pants.
 Their trim fit and smooth, stretchy material look great on just about anyone.
 They're the bee's knees on cold and wet days, making them our Top Pick for Wet Weather.
 They aren't well suited for warmer weather hiking, but if you're out on the trail no matter the weather or the season, this is a great option to have around.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More